 "Beheaded?"
 Jinjur exclaimed, scandalized.
 Ozma, however, was undisturbed, having heard this tale of the Wizard's before.
 Oz was a land that did not know death, but Ozma privately felt that dividing an immortal person into a thousand pieces and scattering her remains across the poisonous wastes of the Deadly Desert was no less gruesome than the bloody punishments used in the civilized lands.

 Fortunately for all, the customs of Oz value forgiveness over punishment, as Jinjur and the Wizard both had good cause to know.
 Jinjur had once led a revolutionary army against the Scarecrow, but Jinjur had since become the person the Scarecrow trusted to repair his face when its paints wore thin.
-The Wizard, who had once abducted the infant Ozma and caused her to be enslaved to a witch, was now Glinda's sole apprentice in magic.
-(Glinda had advised Ozma to enact a precautionary law restricting the use of magic to the Wizard and Glinda herself.
-Ozma was always grateful for Glinda's advice.)
-The Wizard now resided in Ozma's palace, where Glinda trusted him to watch over the young queen's safety.
+And the Wizard, who had once abducted the infant Ozma and caused her to be enslaved to a witch, now resided in Ozma's palace, where Glinda trusted him to keep careful watch over the young queen's safety.

 Now the two former traitors took tea with Ozma.
 Ozma whittled a small toy with her clever knife, while the Wizard amused them both with stories from the civilized lands where he had once lived.
 As was her continued habit, Jinjur wore her revolutionary uniform, patriotically resplendent in the five colors of Oz.
 Jinjur's costume had inspired the Wizard's current tale, this one of another group of revolutionaries who had once used their knitting needles as tools of revolt, in a land called France.